department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/client-usability-tests/conversation-guide.md

 We're almost done.
 I just have a few more questions left.

- - In your own words, how would you describe the Atlanta Vet Center
+ - In your own words, how would you describe the Orlando Vet Center
  - How would you describe the kind of care that can you get here?
  - Are there any types of services or care that you don't think you can get here?
  - What recommendations do you have for improving this website?